 The PhD office provides funding and tuition for all students admitted.
 Funding comes in the form of Graduate Assistantships and Scholarships.
-Amounts are determined the collective agreement and are subject to change.
+Funding amounts will adhere to the Graduate Students Association Collective Agreement and are subject to change.
 Continued funding is contingent upon the successful completion of previous graduate assistantships, as well as good academic standing and expected academic progress.
-Fulfillment of teaching and research obligations is expected.
-For students starting fall 2021 and forward, funding in the 5th year of study is a possibility (although not guaranteed) and is contingent upon the budget and successful progress in the program.
+Funding structure is below: